syncfusion-content/flutter-docs/Flutter/datagrid/row-height-customization.md

 ## Fit the row height based on its content

-The row height can be autofitted based on its content in the `SfDataGrid.onQueryRowHeight` callback and using the `RowHeightDetails.getIntrinsicRowHeight` method.
+The row height can be autofit based on its content in the `SfDataGrid.onQueryRowHeight` callback and using the `RowHeightDetails.getIntrinsicRowHeight` method.
 It calculates the row heights based on the content and improves the readability of the data grid rows.
 It fetches the header and cell contents from the `GridColumn.columnName` and `DataGridCell.value` properties.
 By default, it is calculated the height of header and data rows.

 {% tabs %}
 {% highlight dart %}